Aylur/gnome-shell-extension-floating-panel/README.md

 # Floating Panel

-I purposefully didn't write customization for this extnsion, because I recommend and encourage to write your own theme.
+I purposefully didn't write customization for this extension, because I recommend and encourage to write your own theme.

 ## While making your theme, here is a quick guide: